ericwq/gskills/docs/dial.md

 }

 func dial(ctx context.Context, fn func(context.Context, string) (net.Conn, error), addr resolver.Address, useProxy bool, grpcUA string) (net.Conn, error) {
     address := addr.Addr
     networkType, ok := networktype.Get(addr)
     if fn != nil {
-        if networkType == "unix" {
+        if networkType == "unix" && !strings.HasPrefix(address, "\x00") {
             // For backward compatibility, if the user dialed "unix:///path",
             // the passthrough resolver would be used and the user's custom
             // dialer would see "unix:///path".
 Since the unix resolver is used
             // and the address is now "/path", prepend "unix://" so the user's
             // custom dialer sees the same address. return fn(ctx, "unix://"+address)
         }
         return fn(ctx, address)
     }
     if !ok {
         networkType, address = parseDialTarget(address)
     }
     if networkType == "tcp" && useProxy {
         return proxyDial(ctx, address, grpcUA)
     }
     return (&net.Dialer{}).DialContext(ctx, networkType, address) }
 ```